Financial Aid Opportunities

-Your Student Finance Counselor is here to help you navigate all of your financial aid options.
-The following resources provide additional opportunities to reduce tuition cost.
+Your Student Finance Counselor will help you navigate your financial aid options, and the following resources provide more information on opportunities to reduce the cost of your tuition.

 All students may qualify for several forms of aid, including: